 How Many Days To Spend In Chiang Mai

 I won’t lie and say I have spent a short period ever in Chiang Mai.
 The smallest amount of time I have ever spent in this city is 5 days, and this would be one of my favorite digital nomad places.
 After a long journey from Bangkok to Chiang Mai, you will want to have a chill day to start with.
 Most budget travelers will either bus or take the overnight train (highly recommend) which can take 12 hours and is generally a rather restless night.
 Aka I am saying your first day might be a bit of a write-off.
 Though Chiang Mai is super cheap and is one of the cheapest places in Thailand.
 So 1 more night here is a lot better for your wallet than an extra day down south.

-Overall, I would recommend you spend at least 4 days here in Chaing Mai.
+Overall, I would recommend you spend at least 3 days in Chaing Mai.
 This will allow you to embrace the more relaxing side of Thailand and slow down a bit.
 Though what I do recommend to both my friends and travelers alike is to make sure you are in Chiang Mai for the Sunday Night Market.
 Therefore if you are arriving on a Monday, yup, I would stay for 1 week.

 If you are thinking that is too much time to spend in one place, don’t worry!
 There is plenty of things to do in Chiang Mai which I will cover further down.
 You also may want to break up this time with a trip up north to the backpacker town of Pai.
 This is a super popular spot with young travelers and could nicely break up a week in Chiang Mai.
 Though for those people who get motion sick the roads are notorious!

 Cost Per Day To Travel Chiang Mai

 Welcome to the home of budget travel in Thailand.
 I mean why else would so many digital nomads choose to call this place home.
 It’s comfortable and affordable, an excellent combination for budget travelers.